agencyenterprise/point-sdk-capacitor/docs/PointHealthKit.md

 ```

 ### Enable

 After asking for user permission for the desired sample types, you must enable the background listeners you have set up.

-You can enable the background listeners for all types you have set up the SDK with:
+You can enable the background listeners for all types you have set up the SDK with.

 ```typescript
 async enableBackgroundDelivery() {
     await PointSDK.enableAllBackgroundDelivery();
 }
 ```

-You can also enable a background listener for just a specific type:
+You can also enable a background listener for just a specific type.

 ```typescript
 async enableStepCountBackgroundDelivery() {
     await PointSDK.enableBackgroundDeliveryForType({ type: QueryType.StepCount });